Read original article in Tennessee Lookout.

 Clearloop broke ground in a community ceremony Sept.
 2 in Jackson.
 CEO Laura Zapata says the project will power around 200 homes in the area for the next 40 years and will offset around 60 million pounds of carbon.
 Zapata says the company chose Jackson because of its central location between Nashville and Memphis, but also because part of Clearloop’s mission is to set up shop in places where solar projects will “go farther” and make more of an impact.
 Zapata, who grew up in Memphis, says cities like Nashville see lots of economic and financial investment.
 Clearloop, however, wanted to choose a location that benefited the community more.

-“It was important to focus on not just how dirty is the grid and how sunny is the place, but how much does this mean for the community?”
+“It was important to focus on not just how carbon intense is the grid and how sunny is the place, but how much does this mean for the community?”
 Zapata says. “[Jackson is a] combination of all those factors, and it happens to be very nice for us to be able to build in Tennessee as our first project.”

 Clearloop’s funding comes primarily from the small businesses and individuals buying in.
 Zapata says a detergent company, for example, is measuring the carbon footprint of shipping and manufacturing, and investing in a solar company means they can offset that.
 Zapata says these companies purchase “carbon offset credits” to help accomplish the sustainability goals they’ve set for themselves, and that many companies had never heard of Jackson or even been to Tennessee before working with Clearloop.
 But investment isn’t just limited to companies; Zapata says one children’s book author wants to offset the carbon footprint of printing and shipping books and has purchased carbon offset credits through Clearloop.